xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 ## Disclaimer

   - SolvPred is under continous tests and improvement.
 The output only provide suggestion.
 Results may vary with multi factors in complicated situations.
-It is the users responsbility to manuallay check the exact experimental performance in different scenarios.
+We encourage users to manuallay check the exact experimental performance in different scenarios.

+## Cite this work

+X. Fang, E. Gale, N. Fey, C. F.J.
+Faul, SolvPred - A python toolkit to predict multi-solvent combinations with target Hansen solubility parameters (v2.0), 2023, https://github.com/xueannafang/hsp_toolkit_solv_pred_v_2.0.

  ---

 This project is licensed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html).